SatoshisPay/satoshispay/README.md

 ## Description

-SatoshisPay is an Android/iOS application meant to be used by Italian sellers to accept Bitcoin payments on the Lightning Network.
+SatoshisPay is an Android/iOS application meant to be used by Italian retailers to accept Bitcoin payments on the Lightning Network.

 The app supports the following features:

 - Deposit from BTC address to your Lightning Network wallet
-- Insert a FIAT import and generate a LN invoice to accept the payment
+- Insert a FIAT (EUR) import and generate a LN invoice to accept the payment
 - View the transactions history
 - Withdraw the LN balance on your BTC address

+## Contributing

+Contributions to improve the app with new features and ideas, or just bugfix are welcome!

+Please read our [CONTRIBUTING](./CONTRIBUTING.md) guidelines first.

 ## The Lightning Node